The 2024 Frontier League Hall of Fame Class

 Jackson’s HR Derby Heroics

-It was the night of July 10, and The 2002 Frontier League All-Star Game, held in Kalamazoo Michigan.
+It was the night of July 10, and The 2002 Frontier League All-Star Game was held in Kalamazoo Michigan.
 The night before the game, the Major League All-Star game ended in a controversial 7-7 tie after 11 innings.
 The League owners in attendance determined that the FL All-Star Game should never end in a tie.
-To that end, a Home Run Derby was designed to be the tie breaker.
+To that end, a Home Run Derby was designed to be the tiebreaker.
 The game did end in a tie and the Home Run Derby took place.
 Fans and players were amazed at the excitement that was generated.
-Brody Jackson of the River City Rascals hit the eventual game winner for the West Division.
+Brody Jackson of the River City Rascals hit the eventual game-winner for the West Division.
 The Derby drew national attention for the League immediately, with a 30-minute segment on Fox Sports Radio’s national broadcast and continuing to have the television footage shown the following afternoon on ESPN’s SportsCenter.
 Bill Lee did 12 radio interviews on stations throughout the country and interviews with several newspapers including The New York Times and Washington Post.
 The tie-breaker was also on the front page of Yahoo News the following day.
 The All-Star Home Run Derby has since become a rule of the All-Star Game should there be a tie.
-The Derby has settled a tie in four All-Star Games, 2002, 2003, 2006 and 2008.
+The Derby has settled a tie in four All-Star Games, 2002, 2003, 2006, and 2008.

-The 2014 Frontier League Hall of Fame Class.
+The 2014 Frontier League Hall of Fame Class

 Morgan Burkhart